harshangrjn/QuantumCircuitOpt.jl/README.md

 QuantumCircuitOpt is being actively developed and suggestions or other forms of contributions are encouraged.

 ## Acknowledgement
-This work was supported by Los Alamos National Laboratory's LDRD Early Career Research Award, *"20190590ECR: Discrete Optimization Algorithms for Provable Optimal Quantum Circuit Design"*.
+This work was supported by Los Alamos National Laboratory's LDRD Early Career Research award.
 The primary developer of this package is [Harsha Nagarajan](http://harshanagarajan.com) ([@harshangrjn](https://github.com/harshangrjn)).

 ## Citing QuantumCircuitOpt
 If you find QuantumCircuitOpt useful in your work, we request you to cite the following paper ([arXiv link](https://arxiv.org/abs/2111.11674)):